fabriziotorelli-wipro/go-gateway-reverse/README.md

 ## Goals

-Define a simple reverse proxy enabled by reference label and triggering single or load-balanced (simple balancing strategy) gateway to configured services.
+Define a simple reverse proxy enabled by reference label and triggering single or load-balanced (simple balancing strategy) gateway to provided back-end services.

 ## Pre-requisites